jeremytammik/tbc/a/1940_copy_relationships.md

 This allowed me to compare the output of `CopyElements` with that list and apply the settings of each element individually.

-Many thanks to Fabio for raising this issue and Steve Ragan for the effective solution!
+Many thanks to Fabio for raising this issue and Steve Ragan for sharing and explaining his effective solution!

 ####<a name="5"></a> Unsplash with Free Images